Preliminary Programme

 Liz Hart

-Liz will introduce case study remediate projects she has worked on with the workshop focusing on factors that need to be considered when dealing with a range remediation challenges such as assessing risks to ground and surface waters.
+Liz will introduce case study remediate projects she has worked on with the workshop, focusing on factors that need to be considered when dealing with a range of remediation challenges, such as assessing risks to ground and surface waters.
 She will also use her experience in dealing with both national and European environmental policy to highlight the importance of a good understanding of current policy when working on projects in environmental consultancy in the context of remediation.
-More specific information on the workshop will come later when she presents her plan for the session.

 Introduction to Reproducibility with R